-Venezuela opposition marches to Congress in showdown with Maduro
+Venezuela opposition marches to congress in showdown with Maduro

 The government has called its own separate rallies in downtown Caracas for Tuesday.
 Socialist Party Vice President Diosdado Cabello said the opposition's march was an attempt to rally its flagging energy.

 "Every time the right-wing is cornered, they look for events that can raise the excitement of people who stopped being excited a long time ago.
-They try to create leadership where there is none," Cabello said during Monday a news conference.
+They try to create leadership where there is none," Cabello said on Monday.

-In January, a group of legislators backed by the Socialist Party installed themselves as the leaders of congress after troops blocked Guaido from entering the legislature.
+In January, a group of legislators backed by the Socialist Party installed themselves as the leaders of congress after troops blocked Guaido from attending a vote at which he was expected to be elected to a second term as assembly head.

-Opposition lawmakers later re-elected Guaido for a second term in an extra-mural session, but they have been largely unable to meet at the legislative palace since then.
+Opposition lawmakers later re-elected Guaido in an extra-mural session, but they have been largely unable to meet at the legislative palace since then.

 More than 50 countries last year recognized Guaido as Venezuela's legitimate president following Maduro's disputed 2018 re-election, which was widely dismissed as fraudulent.